Skip to content

 To get a quick overview of how many jobs are in each state (Pending, Running, Finished, Errored, Canceled), use:

-simmate engine stats
+simmate compute stats

 For a more detailed breakdown, including stats for each specific workflow (categorized by tags), use:

-simmate engine stats-detail
+simmate compute stats-detail

 You can also filter these stats by time to see recent activity: